Evolution of YOLO Object Detection Model From V5 to V8

 Since its introduction, YOLO has evolved through several versions, with each version improving upon the previous one in speed, accuracy, and functionality.

-YOLOv8, which forms the latest version of the algorithm, is the fastest and most accurate YOLO model to date, which achieves state-of-the-art evaluations on several benchmark datasets.
+YOLOv8, which forms the latest version of the algorithm, is the fastest and most accurate YOLO model to date, and it achieves state-of-the-art evaluations on several benchmark datasets.

 YOLO is widely used in various applications, such as autonomous driving, surveillance, and robotics.